Race Equity Culture™ Virtual Partner Training with The BIPOC Project

 This session is for organizational leaders seeking to disrupt the ways anti-Blackness shows up within teams, organizations, and communities.

-This webinar for multi-racial participants aims to disrupt the ways anti-Blackness shows up in organizations and communities.
+Led by The BIPOC Project, this webinar will teach multi-racial participants to disrupt the ways anti-Blackness shows up in organizations and communities.

 The facilitated workshop will involve interactive exercises and an experiential dialogue using historical and contemporary information, self-reflection, institutional analysis, visioning, and collective action planning.